mcstitzer/dawe_ab10_kindr/kinesin_tree/README.md

 # build a tree of Kin11 clade and Kin6 clade

+Tripsacum sequences as assembled from short read data, only largest two contigs included.

 Required software:

 - mrbayes

-Settings included in MRBAYES block in nexus file.
+All parameters in MRBAYES block in nexus file.